 When you have installed the program you should register, this is free, after registration you receive a password which is needed when you start making your exercises.

-Hot Potatoes offers six different types of exercises.
+The Hot Potatoes suite offers a wide range of exercises.
 From the welcome screen you click on the type you want: